yamunikac/yamunikac/README.md

 ## 🚀 About Me

-- Exploring programming and web development through hands-on learning
+- I enjoy exploring programming and web development through hands-on learning.
-- Working with Java, Python, and frontend technologies
+- I work with **Java, Python, and frontend technologies**, building my skills step by step.
-- Strong foundation in core CS subjects: DSA, DBMS, OS, CN, OOPs, SE
+- I have a strong foundation in **core computer science subjects** such as **DSA, DBMS, OS, CN, OOPs, and SE**.
-- Currently learning React to strengthen frontend development skills
+- I’m currently learning **React** to strengthen my frontend development skills.
-- From Nellore, Andhra Pradesh, India
-- Goal: Becoming a confident and capable software engineer
+- My goal is to become a **confident and capable software engineer**.

 ---